ruplet/oracles/docs/notes-foundations.md

 neither is better. but, keeping in mind that reduceron is very limited, in this work we will begin with algorithms for turing machines

-c++ compiler is turing complete :{ not so good. we don't want the compiler we'll be writing to be turing complete! we want it to at least terminate, since we only compile LOGSPACE programs.

 @article{757d00a2-cc01-38d8-ac3b-ecd9b7df0a72,